Robert Knox who died in captivity in Ceylon in 1659. His eldest son,

 Robert Knox junior managed to escape in 1679 and returned to England, and where he was persuaded to write an account of his time there.
 The names of the members of his crew are true and correct in my novel.
 Nick, however, is entirely my invention, and by all accounts never existed.
 His account of his captivity in Ceylon is a more light-hearted look at what an individual member of the crew of the “Ann” might have done in these circumstances.

-I regret that if you go to Sri Lanka today there are no records, or ruins to see of Robert’s captivity there for almost 20 years, apart from the book.
+apart from the book.
 The houses he lived in and his father’s grave have long since disappeared, although the tamarind tree held a plaque until the tree was destroyed in a storm.

 However, the King’s Palace does remain, and the Temple of the Tooth in Kandy is well worth seeing.
 King Rajasinghe ruled Ceylon from 1635 to 1685, and his son, Kundasala, released most of the remaining prisoners on his succession.
 Today you can find, however, descendants of the Portuguese, Dutch and English captives who lived there and some of them with green eyes!